 - Additional Charges: Customer is responsible for any additional charges incurred, which are not specifically detailed as included in Discount Offer.

 - Use and expiry: Use of Discount Offer is non-transferable and Customers may only use Discount Offer until either the expiry date shown on Programme website and/or app, or until the expiry of Discount Offer as stated in Discount Offer terms.
 Discount Offer may not be used by any person other than Customer and their eligible guests.

 - Merchant Charges: Priority Pass is not responsible for any charges made by the Merchant in relation to any Discount Offer, whether authorised, unauthorised, or incorrect.

 - Disputes: Any claims or issues arising out of or in connection regarding Discount Offers should be dealt with by the Merchant.
 Customers with complaints relating to any Discount Offer should, within 30 days of use of Discount Offer, make a complaint to the Merchant following the complaints procedure outlined in Discount Offer terms.

-If your programme membership includes access to Priority Lane, the following specific terms will be applicable in addition to clauses 1-48:
+If your Programme membership includes access to services via Third Party Platform, the following specific terms will be applicable in addition to clauses 1-48:

 Third Party Platform means a third party website, white label/re-branded website or mobile application produced or operated by a Merchant, where Customers may access free or discounted services as a result of being a Customer of Programme.